 In the cabinet above the fridge we store dry pantry items like crackers, pasta, quinoa, and oatmeal.
 We don’t tend to carry a whole lot of those types of foods, so that small compartment is usually big enough.

 Cans are heavy, so we typically keep them in plastic bins on the ground, under the sofa.
 On shorter trips when we’re only carrying a few cans we may put them in our spices/oils drawer beneath the microwave to fill space and keep the oil and spice bottles from sliding around and banging into each other.

 Spices / Oils / Sauces

-Some of our shelves are lined with non-slip liners if we worry about the contents sliding around while the Airstream is on the road.
+Some of our shelves are lined with non-slip liners if we’re worried about the contents sliding around while the Airstream is on the road.
 You can see it on the top shelf in the above photo, and again in the picture of our dishes below.
 It can be a pain if it gets bunched up, but I generally think it’s been helpful.